-Keto citrus custard a rich velvety smooth custard made with only three basic ingredients.
+It’s a Keto citrus custard that’s made with only three basic ingredients.
 Thickened without the need of eggs or cornstarch it makes for a great keto option.

 Up until the other day I had no idea what a posset was.
 Frankly, the name didn’t sound very appealing.
 Come to find out that it’s a rich British citrus custard dessert.
 One that has been enjoyed for many centuries.